dotnet/aspnetcore/src/JSInterop/README.md

  * Defining abstractions to describe how .NET code can invoke JavaScript code and pass parameters.
 These abstractions include `IJSRuntime`, `IJSInProcessRuntime`, `DotNetObjectReference`, `IJSObjectReference`, and others.
  * Providing platform-independent abstract base class implementations of those abstractions, such as `JSRuntime` and `JSObjectReference`.
 These implement common logic around handling errors and asynchrony, even though they are independent of any particular runtime environment.
- * Providing extension methods on `IJSRuntime` that simplify making calls with differing numbers of parameters, cancellation tokens, etc.
+ * Providing extension methods on `IJSRuntime` that simplify making calls with differing numbers of parameters, cancellation tokens, and other characteristics.

 For these types to become usable in a particular runtime environment, such as Blazor Server or Blazor WebAssembly, the runtime environment implements its own concrete subclasses that know how to dispatch calls to the actual JavaScript runtime that is available in that environment.
 For example, Blazor Server uses the SignalR-based circuit to send invocations to the end user's browser.